HelloLingC/hexo-auto-backup/readme.md

 This will be the best practice to properly save your precious data.

-If you are using Github Pages to hold your blog, it means your drafts and theme files totally have no copies!
+If you are using Github Pages to hold your blog, it means your configs, drafts and theme files totally have no copies!

 # How to Use